water54/openlocate-android/README.md

 ![OpenLocate](http://imageshack.com/a/img922/4800/Pihgqn.png)

-# OpenLocate

-OpenLocate is an open source Android and iOS SDK for mobile location collection.
+We’re building an open SDK to collect location data (like GPS) from phones, for apps like yours

 ## Purpose